-The drive can be very challenging for inexperience drivers, especially at the start of the dry season.
-The only accommodation option in or anywhere near the park is bush camping, and there are no showers.
+The drive can be challenging for inexperienced drivers, especially at the start of the dry season.
+The only accommodation option in or anywhere near the park is bush camping and there are no showers.
 This is a real bush adventure, and that's why I like it.

 If you are not the average tourist you can find out more here: Drysdale River National Park.

-This very small park lies on the outskirts of Kununurra.
-You could say it's in Kununurra...
+This very small park lies on the outskirts of the small Kimberley town Kununurra.
+You could say it's in Kununurra.

-Another name for Mirima National Park is "Hidden Valley National Park", that's the name you will usually hear in Kununurra.
+Another name for Mirima National Park is "Hidden Valley National Park".
+It's also the name you will hear the Kununurra locals use.

-Sometimes Mirima is referred to as the "Mini Bungle Bungles".
-The 300 million year old sandstone formations here look very similar...
+Sometimes Mirima is referred to as a "Mini Bungle Bungles".
+The 300 million year old sandstone formations here look very similar.

 There are only a few short walking tracks in the park.
 A few hours on one afternoon of your Kununura visit is all it takes to explore this park.